hakula139/vue-ts-app-template/README.md

 ### Installation

-Execute `pnpm i` to install all prerequisites, and execute `pnpm run build` to build the project in production mode.
+Execute `pnpm i` to install all prerequisites, and execute `pnpm build` to build the project in production mode.

 ### Development

-Execute `pnpm run dev` to start a development server.
-Modifying your code will automatically trigger rebuild and hot reload in your page.
+Execute `pnpm dev` to start a development server.
+Updating your code will automatically trigger rebuild and hot reload in your page.

 ## License